scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    In [7]: apsisSearch = M.ApsisEvent( vygrTwoUranusQuery,
       ...:   "PERIAPSIS" )

-ApsisEvent takes as it's first argument a TrajQuery instance that is configured to return the state of our target body with respect to the desired center (in this case, the state of Voyager 2 with respect to Uranus).
-The second argument specifies what type of apsis we are looking for; this can be "PERIAPSIS", "APOAPSIS", or "ANY", which returns occurrences of both periapse and apoapse.
-Now that we have our event type defined, we can use the ``.search`` method to locate the apsis.
-To run the search, we need to provide a time interval to search over, and a search step size.
+``M.ApsisEvent`` takes as its first argument an ``M.TrajQuery`` instance that is configured to return the state of our target body with respect to the desired center (in this case, Voyager 2 with respect to Uranus).
+The second argument specifies what type of apsis we are looking for; this can be "PERIAPSIS", "APOAPSIS", or the catch-all "ANY".
+Once the event type is defined, the ``M.ApsisEvent.search`` method can be called to perform the search and located the apses.
+To call this method we need to provide a time interval to search over and a search step size.

 .. code-block:: python